ALRW/dayAsADev/courseSections/section4.md

 ```
 Initialized empty Git repository in /home/ubuntu/workspace/.git/
 ```
 We now have an initialised repository - something that only has to be done once for every repository.
-This repository is really just a folder that has all its file *under version control*.
+This repository is really just a folder that has all its files *under version control*.
 When you run `git init`, git created a hidden directory called `.git` (with a dot in front) that it uses to track all changes to the files in the directory.
 Now that we're setup we can actually start tracking the work we've done so far.

 Adding Committing and Status
 ---------------------------